We Checked Out Digital Signature APIs for Businesses. Here’s What We Found.

 1. SignWell: Best for simple, affordable, legally binding e-signatures.

-2. DocuSign: Best for retrieving consent and ID.
+2. Docusign: Best for retrieving consent and ID.

 3. Zoho Sign: Best for document and template management.